Jordan-Pierce/yolo-tiling/README.md

 # YOLO Dataset tiling

 ## Tile (slice) YOLO Dataset for Small Objects Detection and Instance Segmentation

 This module can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
 It supports both object detection and instance segmentation.
-More details you can find in the <a href="https://supervision.roboflow.com/develop/detection/tools/inference_slicer/#supervision.detection.tools.inference_slicer.InferenceSlicer">docs</a>.

 ## Installation